-Even in a basic setup, the coarseness of the gravel, or other substrate, is important.
+Even in a basic setup, the coarseness of the gravel, or other substrates, is important.
 If you don’t keep on top of stopping food particles from sinking to the bottom of the tank, over time food will rot within the substrate.
 This can produce hydrogen sulphite, which is highly toxic to fish.

 How Much Substrate Will Depend On Plants & Decorations

-Another major consideration when trying to define how much gravel you should put into a fish tank, is to consider what will be in the tank with fish.
+Another major consideration when trying to define how much gravel you should put into a fish tank is to consider what will be in the tank with fish.

 If you intend to keep plants in trays, or they don’t have root systems, then the amount of substrate used is irrelevant.
 This is because they will get most of their nutrients from the water, so don’t need a strong base.

-Obviously the depth and compaction will depend on the size of the root systems.
-With small plants, you can still get away with less than 2 inches, but for larger plants you may have to use 3 inches of aquasoil, or soil topped with gravel.
+Obviously, the depth and compaction will depend on the size of the root systems.
+With small plants, you can still get away with less than 2 inches, but for larger plants, you may have to use 3 inches of aquasoil, or soil topped with gravel.

 These can move and fall over if they sink into the substrate.
 This is not only annoying, but it could be dangerous to the fish.